 Volunteers largely feel positively towards their organisation but even more could be communicated about impact

 Quality of experience

 - The quality of the volunteer experience matters in engaging existing volunteers over their lifetime and attracting new volunteers.

 - Overall, a quality experience is time well spent for volunteers.
-Eight key features that support this include volunteering that is: inclusive, flexible, impactful, connected, balanced, enjoyable, voluntary and meaningful.
+A number of key features make up a quality experience for volunteers: it is inclusive, flexible, impactful, connected, balanced, enjoyable, voluntary and meaningful.

 Putting it into context

 While the findings focus on formal volunteering, there is a spectrum of formality within volunteering for groups, clubs or organisations – from large organisations with paid staff and more formal procedures to more self-organised grassroots community groups.
-As well as the challenge of meeting a variety of volunteer expectations, volunteer-involving organisations have to balance volunteers’ needs with their own organisational needs.
-Therefore, the findings highlight the importance of being proportionate, recognising the varying contexts, but trying not to over burden volunteers unnecessarily.
+As well as the challenge of meeting a variety of volunteer expectations, volunteer-involving organisations must balance volunteers’ needs with their own organisational needs.
+Therefore, the findings highlight the importance of being proportionate, recognise the varying contexts, but try not to overburden volunteers unnecessarily.